Deploying to BlockChain

 Blockchain technology can be used in many different ways with NeuroKernel from storing entire application to calling micro services in smart contracts.
 Plugin application technology will allow using these block applications as part of a NeuroKernel application that lives on the web.
 In this document you will find some possible ways to utilize blockchain technology on NeuroKernel.

 1. Storing Application URL

-An application URL can be stored to a block and accessing to the latest transaction in this blog will reveal the latest URL location of the application thereby it will never get lost by the users if the domain or deployment medium of the application changes in the future.
-Essentially, your application, plugin application or device will be forever available to the user.
+An application URL can be stored to a block and accessing to the latest transaction in this block will reveal the latest URL location of the application thereby it will never get lost by the users if the domain or deployment medium of the application changes in the future.
+Essentially, your application, plugin application or device will be forever available to the users.
 There is always a transaction fee involved with a public blockchain network.
 It would make much more sense to create your own blockchain network in your company to make this work which may be overkill when there are simpler alternatives.